Geology

 Nested Surface MaskingBooleanAllows you to cut doughnut-like shapes if you have polygons inside of other polygons.

-Area Cells To IncludeChoice: Contained by Area, Intersects With or Contained by AreaAllows the user to include a cell if all nodes are inside the selected area, or if any of the nodes are inside the selected area.
+Area Cells To IncludeChoice: Contained by Area, Intersects With or Contained by AreaAllows the user to include a cell if all nodes in the cell are inside the selected area, or if any of the nodes are inside the selected area.

 Expression Masking